-Experts agree that fish oil is one of the simplest way's to naturally lower cholesterol without statins.
-So here's why you must begin supplementing with this oil as soon as possible...
+Experts agree that fish oil supplementation is one of the simplest way's to naturally lower your cholesterol levels rather than using and relying on statin medications.
+So here's why you need to begin supplementing with this powerful oil as soon as possible...

-The Japanese and Eskimos eat plenty of omega-3 fatty acids from cold water fish.
-It’s no coincidence that they also have one of the lowest rates of heart disease, cancer and stroke in the world.
+The Japanese and Eskimos consume plenty of omega-3 fatty acids from cold water fish.
+It’s no coincidence that they also have some of the lowest rates of heart disease, cancer and stroke in the world.

 Fish oil has been overwhelmingly proven to lower cholesterol and triglyceride levels, as well as prevent blood clots.
-It is in fact, considered by many in the natural health field to be the gold standard of natural cures for high cholesterol.
+It is in fact considered by many in the natural health field to be the gold standard of treatments for reducing high cholesterol.1

-In the Journal PLoS Medicine they estimate that nearly 100,000 people die each year from omega-3 fat deficiencies while truck loads more suffer deadly heart attacks, strokes and cognitive damage.
-In the Nutrition Journal, a study found that men with the highest levels of omega-3 fat in their diet ran a 34% reduced risk of developing heart disease and older adults with the highest omega-3’s in their diet ran a 70% reduced risk of fatal heart attack!
+In the Journal PLoS Medicine they estimate that nearly 100,000 people die each year from omega-3 fatty acid deficiencies while many more suffer deadly heart attacks, strokes and cognitive damage.
+In the Nutrition Journal, a study found that men with the highest levels of omega-3 fat in their diet ran a 34% reduced risk of developing heart disease and older adults with the highest omega-3’s in their diet ran a 70% reduced risk of suffering a fatal heart attack.
+2

 Because fish oil is so good for you and can help with just about every ailment, it should be a staple in your diet whether you have elevated cholesterol levels or not.

-For more evidence on the extraordinary benefits of fish oil (omega-3's) in regards to natural cures for high cholesterol, and for the prevention of heart disease, take a look at some of these exciting quotes from various well respected natural health authors…
+For more evidence on the extraordinary benefits of fish oil (omega-3's) in regards to reducing cholesterol and triglyceride levels - and for the prevention of heart disease - take a look at some of these exciting quotes from various well respected natural health authors…

 - Textbook of Natural Medicine 2nd Edition Volume 2 by Michael T. Murray, ND (available from Amazon.com)